-The people who had been living in the quietly growing shanty town behind the Museo del Ferrocarril were not left destitute, however; they were offered sheltered accommodation.
-The city council acknowledged that these people were legal EU migrants and entitled to social housing, but many refused it, opting instead to pick up their belongings and begin searching for somewhere else to build a home.
+The people who had been living in the quietly growing shanty town behind the Museo del Ferrocarril were not left entirely destitute, however; they were reportedly offered sheltered accommodation.
+The city council acknowledged that these people were legal EU migrants and entitled to social housing, but many apparently refused it, opting instead to pick up their belongings and begin searching for somewhere else to build a home.

 ONE YEAR AGO

 It was a still afternoon and columns of smoke were rising from a row of houses made from doors, cardboard, plastic sheeting and scavenged planks of wood.

 A teenage boy with a shopping trolley skipped out of the bushes and into the illegally occupied land he called home.
 Several children ranging from toddlers to teens scrambled excitedly towards him, pulling out sheets, old appliances, packaged food and wires.

 Some objects were quickly designated by the kids as their new toys, while the rest of the items were siphoned into what appeared to be the family home.
 Suddenly, music began to play – it sounded like Balkan folk music – and lunch was served.